cloudblog004/fantasticfoodies/content/en/posts/2327-steps-to-prepare-any-night-of-the-week-chicken-and-green-bean-stir-fry.md

 1. Take 3 tbsp hoisin sauce

 Tender chicken, crunchy green beans, fluffy rice and a sweet, tangy, garlicky sauce.
-It&#39;s not how Chinese grandmas with a capital &#34;C&#34; cook I just tried your &#34;Easy chicken and green bean stir fry&#34; recipe.
+It&#39;s not how Chinese grandmas with a capital *C* cook I just tried your *Easy chicken and green bean stir fry* recipe.
 I noticed in the photos that you use a cast iron skillet when you prepare a stir fry.
 As I was going through my pots and pans inventory last week, I came across my wok which I had stored away for almost a decade.

 <!--inarticleads2-->